 Design records

 Design records are essential documents that detail the specifications and requirements of the part being produced.
 These records include drawings, CAD models, material specifications, and any other documentation that defines the part’s design.
-The purpose of design records is to ensure that all stakeholders have a clear and consistent understanding of what the part should look like and how it should function.
+The purpose of design records is to ensure that all stakeholders have a clear and consistent understanding of what the part should look like and also how it should function.
 By maintaining accurate and up-to-date design records, manufacturers can ensure that the parts produced meet the customer’s expectations and requirements.

 Process flow diagrams

 Process flow diagrams (PFDs) are visual representations of the entire production process, from raw material to finished product.
-These diagrams map out each step in the manufacturing process, including the sequence of operations, equipment used, and inspection points.
+These diagrams map out each step in the manufacturing process, while including the sequence of operations, equipment used, and inspection points.
 PFDs help identify potential bottlenecks, inefficiencies, and areas of risk within the production process.
-By analyzing and optimizing the process flow, manufacturers can improve efficiency, reduce waste, and ensure consistent quality in the parts produced.
+By analyzing and optimizing the process flow, manufacturers can also improve efficiency, reduce waste, and ensure consistent quality in the parts produced.

 Control plans